Golden Triangle & Ranthambore

 🏠 Heritage haveli hotel, Jaipur✨ Amber Fort at morning — the Rajput world at its most magnificent - 7

-A slow final morning in Jaipur — last chai on the haveli rooftop, one more walk through the market if the day allows.
-Train or private vehicle back to Delhi (approximately 5 hours by train, 6 hours by road).
+A slow final morning at the lodge before the drive or train back to Delhi (approximately 6 hours by road, or via Sawai Madhopur–Delhi train).
 Our team arranges your onward connection — flight, hotel in Delhi, or onward train — and ensures you leave with exactly what you need to get where you're going.
-You arrive home carrying the Taj at 6 AM, the taste of jalebi, and the particular feeling of having understood something about this country that most people only touch the edges of.
+You arrive home carrying the Taj at 6 AM, the taste of jalebi, and — if the forest was generous — the memory of a tiger in the wild.

-🏠 —✨ Last morning in Jaipur — one more cup of chai before India lets you go
+🏠 —✨ Last morning at the lodge — one more look toward the forest before India lets you go

 What's included

-- ✓6 nights boutique accommodation: 2× boutique hotel Delhi + 2× boutique hotel Agra + 2× heritage haveli hotel Jaipur (twin-sharing)
+- ✓8 nights accommodation: 2× boutique hotel Delhi + 2× boutique hotel Agra + 2× heritage haveli hotel Jaipur + 2× safari lodge Ranthambore (twin-sharing)

 - ✓Gatimaan Express train Delhi–Agra (2nd AC, or 1st AC on Premium tier)

-- ✓Private AC vehicle for all sightseeing and city transfers throughout
+- ✓Private AC vehicle for all sightseeing, city transfers and the Jaipur–Ranthambore–Delhi legs

 - ✓Professional licensed guide in each city (Old Delhi food walk, monuments, Jaipur)